Anirudh-Pranesh/3-DOF-IK-robotic-manipulator/README.md

 The degree of freedom is the number of independent moements the robot can make.

-## Introduction to the components od the manipulator and the initial design
+## Introduction to the components of a manipulator and the initial design

 The components that together constitute a robotic manipulator are **joints**, **links**, **actuators**, and **end-effectors**